xrdocs/design/_blogs/2023-03-01-cst-srv6-addition.md

 carrier format is not supported.

 ### SRv6 Micro-SID Hardware Enablement
-On NCS 540, 5500, and 5700 platforms the following commands enable SRv6 with
+On NCS 540 and NCS 5500 platforms the following command enables SRv6 with micro-SID carrier.
-micro-SID carrier.

 <div class="highlighter-rouge">